gebeer/FieldtypeImageReference/README.md

 All settings are per field that you create from this fieldtype.
 This means you can have different images to choose from for different fields that you create.

 ### How to install and setup
-1. [Download](https://github.com/gebeer/FieldtypeImagePicker/archive/master.zip) and install or [install from URL](https://github.com/gebeer/FieldtypeImagePicker/archive/master.zip) the module like any other modules in ProcessWire
+1. [Download](https://github.com/gebeer/FieldtypeImageReference/archive/master.zip) and install or [install from URL](https://github.com/gebeer/FieldtypeImageReference/archive/master.zip) the module like any other modules in ProcessWire
 2. Optional: create a page in the page tree that will hold your images and supply them to the inputfield.
 This page's template must have an images field
 3. Optional: upload some images to the page you created in step 2
 4. Optional: upload images to a folder inside site/templates
 5. Create a new field.
-As type choose 'Image Picker'.
+As type choose 'Image Reference'.
 Save the field.
 6. Optional: in 'Details' Tab of the field choose the page you created in step 2
 7. Optional: click Save button
 8. Optional: choose the images field name for the field that holds your images (on page template from step 2)